-A. Researchers, current Research Advocates and Parkinson’s Foundation and Emory staff members teach courses.
+A. Researchers, current Research Advocates and Parkinson’s Foundation and University of Minnesota staff members teach courses.
 Guests speakers come from places like the Food and Drug Administration (FDA) to tell you how you can play a part in their organization.

 Serving as a Research Advocate

 A. Research Advocates work with researchers and their communities in many different ways.
 Examples: